-- This is part of the treatment Petruchio gives Katharine in order to "tame" her in The Taming of the Shrew, when he insists that the food is bad and the clothes are ugly and refuse to allow her to eat or keep them.
+- As per The Zeroth Law of Trope Examples, this is part of the treatment Petruchio gives Katharine in order to "tame" her in The Taming of the Shrew, when he insists that the food is bad and the clothes are ugly and refuse to allow her to eat or keep them.
 He also obstinately claims that it is 7 o'clock, when it is only 2. "...it shall be what o'clock I say it is."
 She later gives in to his game, agreeing with Petruchio that, in spite of it being broad daylight, that the moon is shining, and shortly after agrees with him that it is not the moon after all, but in fact the sun.
 This is potentially Shakespeare's ode to Gaslighting.

 - According to some interpretations, though, this is a subversion; Katharine takes Petruchio's lies and stretches them even further, coming up with speeches so patently ridiculous it's hard to think she's not making fun of him.
 And this may be where they reach an understanding with each other - from this point forward, they start teaming up to terrorize other people instead of each other.